CarolineVallim/CarolineVallim/README.md

 ### 👋 Hi, I'm Caroline Vallim

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently doing a bootcamp Web Development at Ironhack

 - 🖥️ Techdegree in Python Development at Treehouse

 - 📫 How to reach me: carolinecvallim@gmail.com